MauroMombelli/mauromombelli.github.io/_posts/2018/2018-10-20-Anwser-to-nhoya.md

 ## Controlled Folder access

-oh, just like the SElinux or AppArmor?
+oh, just like the SElinux or AppArmor had for.. decade?
 Cute.
-Andoroid pushed the concept even furter with periferical access and making it by default.
+Android pushed the concept even furter with periferical access and making it by default.
-Snappy and Flatcpack are pushing to make iy by default even on desktop.
+Snappy and Flatcpack are pushing to make it by default even on desktop.

 ## Secure Boot

-Very good, unfortunately not really useful unless with a fully encrypted disk, and this is payinful in Windows.
+Very good, unfortunately not really useful unless with a fully encrypted disk, and this is painful in Windows.
-I personally use BitLocker to encrypt folders, and there is no way for simple stuff like automatically mount the encrypted partition, lets not talk about mount and descrypt at login.
+I personally use BitLocker to encrypt folders, and there is no way for simple stuff like automatically mount the encrypted partition, lets not talk about mount and decrypt at login.
 Want to use a private key? you have to generate it yourself with 3rd part tool.
 Want to use an external HW wallet? your mileage will vary and probably need a 3rd party tool.
 All those security feature feels like second class citizen in Win10, while on most distro is easy as checking a flag on the installation setup.

 # Conclusion